paulebreo/esl-words-android/README.md

 ## How the app works

 #### Loading the data
+* The loading logic is contained in the `models.dart` and `landing_page.dart` files
+* The stateful widget `LandingPage` runs `buildLoadingIndicator`
+* `buildLoadingIndicator` creates a scoped model widget using ScopedModelDescendant
+* We use tertiary syntax to check if `model.isLoading` is true, if so, display a progress circle, otherwise don't
+* We display the text which is defined in the `_inkWell` instance

 #### Listing the words feature
+* The logic for this feature is in the file `words_page.dart`
+* We initialize the `WordsPage` stateless widget by assigning `_subcategoryWords` using the `getAllSubcategoryWords()` method
+* We then use a ListView builder and create new ListTiles for each word in the `_subcategoryWords`
+* Each new tile is a word in that particular subcategory of words

 #### Random words feature
+* The logic for this feature is in the file `randomword_page.dart`
+* Display a word `_currentWord` which is from use `_subcategorywords.last`
+* We use the `removeLast()` method to remove the last element from `_subCategorywords` which means we have fewer words in the list

 #### Timed words feature